schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 - Register the node with Azure Arc.

 ### 9. Verify Node Extension Installation
+> ⚠️ **Warning:** This step is no longer required (Since April 2025) as the extension installation is now handled automatically during the cluster deployment starting from version **2503**.
+I will show how to perform this step in the next section.

 After running Script 02, the Azure Connected Machine extensions should begin installing automatically.
 This can take up to **20 minutes**.
 To verify: